tlack/atree/README.md

 ## Origins

 I've been lazily trying to figure out who invented this technique.
 It's so obvious I would imagine it must have had a name during the vector-oriented 60s and 70s.

-The first full explanation I saw was from Apter as explained above, but it was also implemented as early as K3.
+The first full explanation I saw was from Apter as explained above, but it was also documented widely as early as K3.
 Here's a version in Q:

 ```
 / nested directory: use a parent vector, e.g.